 The following steps are required for admissions:

-1. Complete the student application form with an application fee payment of $250 CAD.
+1. Complete the student application form and submit the application fee payment of $300 CAD along with

 This is the percentage of applicants typically accepted into the school.
 So if 50 students are admitted out of 100 applicants, the school has an overall acceptance rate of 50%.